 Are you at your most productive when you have every minute of your week scheduled?
 According to none other than Warren Buffet and Bill Gates, being ‘busy’ and scheduled at all hours is not a great way to work, or to live.
-The number one challenge for recruiters is wasting time on activities that are producing little value.
+The number one productivity challenge for recruiters is wasting time on activities that produce little value.

 How many regular weekly meetings are planted in your calendar?
 How many hours of your week is taken up with mundane administration tasks?
-Sure, there is nothing wrong with meetings, and administration is often necessary, but when such activities are keeping you overly busy so that you are stressed about trying to reach your targets – priorities need to be re-examined.
+Sure, there is nothing wrong with meetings, and administration is often necessary, but when such activities keep you overly busy so that you are stressed about trying to reach your targets – you need to re-examine your priorities.

 Time is the only commodity one is unable to

 Buffett and Gates made a compelling argument that time is the only commodity one is unable to purchase on the open market.
 Then logically, it should follow, that you should value your time highest, rather than lowest, when organising your schedule.